QubitProducts/qubit-react/README.md

 }
 ```

-Simply put, if the `renderFunction` exists, it will be used for the wrapper.
-Since the wrapper will not know when this is attached, the `forceUpdate` functions on the instances should be called after attaching a new render function to ensure the relevant parts of the UI are rerendered.
+Simply put, if the `renderFunction` exists, it will be used by the wrapper.
+Since the wrapper will not know when this is attached, the `forceUpdate` functions should be called after attaching a new render function to ensure the relevant parts of the UI is rerendered.

+This is what the `qubit-react/experience` does behind the scenes:

 ```js
 // First ensure the object path exists and create it if it doesn't